-If you are a current cardholder or plan on becoming one, make sure you review the best and worst options for redeeming points.
+If you are a legacy customer that still has a balance in your World Points account please make sure you review and understand the best and worst options for redeeming points.

 - Charity donations under $250: I cringe having to put anything involving charity under the “worst” category, but unfortunately the redemption tiers for charitable donations are the same as they are with cash rebate.
-I’m very disappointed to see Bank of America is so cheap with charity.
+I’m very disappointed to see Bank of America giving charity such a short shrift.

-- Most partner gift cards under $250: With a lot of credit card reward programs, such as the Citi Thank You Points, 10,000 points = $100 partner gift card (1 cent point value).
-With other programs like the Discover More rewards, you can redeem even less and still get full point value.
-Unfortunately the BofA World Points operate on a somewhat similar scale as their cash rebates (see examples to right).
+- Most partner gift cards under $250: With a lot of credit card reward programs, 10,000 points = $100 partner gift card (1 cent value per point).
+And with some programs like the new Discover “it” card and the Freedom from Chase, you can even get a full 1 cent per point value for $25 and $50 gift cards.
+Unfortunately, the Bank of America World Points operate on a somewhat similar scale as their cash rebates (see examples to right).
 Even the $500 MasterCard/Visa gift cards only give you 0.80 of a cent value.
+Gift cards should always equate to a penny a point.
+Most issuers won’t dilute the value of these since the conversion value is so apparent.

 - Cash rebates $250 and up: As you saw on the above table, once you hit $250 and above you will be getting a full 1:1 conversion on your World Points redemption.